YetAnotherNerd/whatlastgenre/README.md

 * If it's an impartial correct tag, just use score_down or blacklist to get rid of it.
-* If it's a label or county tag that should have been filtered, please name it to me so i can add it to the hardcoded filter list.
+* If it's a label or county tag that should have been filtered, please name it to me so i can add it to the tags.txt file (do it yourself until i did it).
 * If the tag is personal, crappy or somehow else bad, just rerun the script with `whatlastgenre.py -vn /path/to/album/with/bad/genre > wlg.log` and send me the `wlg.log`, i'll try to improve the scoring.